Q. Why is this a good idea?

 Tech workers are an intriguing starting point due to a number of reasons.
 First, computer engineers speak code as a language - German is not always a requirement.
 Second, blue card regulations allow more flexibility for workers in MINT jobs.
 This eases the legal and regulatory burden on us.
 Third, Germany has a clear and evident 'Fachkräftemangel' in MINT and especially in IT jobs.

-Egypt is an intriguing starting point as well.
+We started with Egypt and have now expanded to other countries in the region.
+Why?
 First, Egypt has a number of high quality educational institutions (both public and private) as well as a longstanding tradition of valuing engineering work.
 Second, Egypt as an origin country for talented workers is large but underserved (in terms of blue card immigrants) if compared to India, China, Russia or Ukraine.
 Third, we believe that one of Europe's geostrategic challenges in the 21st century is to establish effective, working and legal ways of circular migration between itself and its mainly muslim neighbors to the South (North Africa, Middle East) as well as to the countries to its East (Central Asia).
 Through this lens, Egypt is the ideal starting point.

 Q. Really, Why Do you care about migration?